Faith In Action

 Students in the intermediate grades are exposed to the history of their faith, spend time learning and reading about the Bible, experience prayer, and perform independent and class service work.
 Fifth grade focuses on Christian living, with an emphasis on the sacraments.
 Students learn about the Beatitudes, the Ten Commandments, the Works of Mercy, and the Virtues.
 Sixth grade students study the journey of the Hebrews in the Old Testament, learn about the patriarchs, the judges and the kings, and the prophets.
-They are also introduced to St. John Paul II’s teachings in Theology of the Body.
 They are beginning to learn about the Catechism and history of our faith and how to apply it to their lives.
 They participate and plan masses, prayer services, and service projects.

 Junior high students are encouraged to view themselves as becoming responsible members of the Catholic Church.
 They participate in outreach to the Homebound, participate in the Buddy Program and are responsible for the parish Advent Giving Tree.
 They also individually participate in a various parish activities.
 Christology and Church History are the primary focus areas of Junior High Theology.
 As students grow in knowledge and understanding of the Catholic faith, they are also instructed in ways to live a good and holy life.
-The Theology of the Body program is completed and Altaration is taught to our students.
 Our eighth graders are prepared for the reception of the Sacrament of Confirmation, attend Youth 2000 together, and participate in the SEEK retreat to learn about homelessness and poverty.

 St. Pius X School strives not only to teach the Catholic faith to our students, but to also put our Faith into action and to be the Hands of Christ for others.